Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-ChaerinPark/Documents/ProgrammingConcepts.md

 ----

 ## 7. Classes
+It likes a function, but it can put a lot of function in a class.
+So I can coding more simply, and use more easily.

  - To draw particle effect
     - Vec2 (to drop the particles)
     - Particle (to draw colorful star shape particle)